 Subscribe to Senator Bartolomeo’s RSS news feed.

-Danté Bartolomeo was elected in November 2012 to serve the 13th State Senatorial District communities of Meriden, Cheshire, Middlefield, Middletown and Rockfall.
+Danté Bartolomeo was elected in November 2014 for her second term in the State Senate, serving the communities of Meriden, Cheshire, Middlefield, Middletown and Rockfall.

-Danté is Senate Co-Chair of both the legislature’s Committee on Children and the Housing Committee, and is a member of the Education and Internship committees.
+Danté is Senate Co-Chair of both the legislature’s Committee on Children and the Higher Education and Employment Advancement Committee, and is a member of the Appropriations and Education committees.

 Danté served on the Meriden City Council from July 2008 until December 2012, rising to the position of Deputy Majority Leader.
 She also served as chair of the Public Works and Parks & Recreation Committee, Vice-Chair of the Finance Committee, and Council Liaison to the Board of Education.